thunderdome-data/thunderdome/README.md

 JavaScript tools to create maps and linked datatables

 This was a work in progress.
-See the examples in /examples for more details
+See the html examples in /examples for more details on how to use it.

 Credits
 ---------